Robert Wilson Shufeldt

 Robert Wilson Shufeldt Jr. (December 1, 1850 – January 21, 1934) was an American osteologist, myologist, museologist and ethnographer who contributed to comparative studies of bird anatomy and forensic science.
-He hated black people, strongly approved of the Ku Klux Klan, and was a proponent of white supremacy.
-A scandal and subsequent divorce from his second wife, the granddaughter of the famous ornithologist John James Audubon, led to a landmark judgment by the Supreme Court of the United States of America on the subject of alimony and bankruptcy.
+He considered black people as a problem for America and was a proponent of white supremacy and scientific racism.
+A scandal and subsequent divorce from his second wife, the granddaughter of the famous ornithologist John James Audubon, whom he ostensibly "studied" as an example of a mulatto, led to a landmark judgment by the Supreme Court of the United States of America on the subject of alimony and bankruptcy.